AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 The Map Editor page (images and SpinSets) and the Map Pages tab of the eCatalog screen (eCatalogs) offer these commands for handling URL templates:

-* **URL Template option** - Select the URL Template option to apply your URL template to all the Image Maps on an image or eCatalog page.
+* **URL template option**: Select the URL template option to apply your URL template to all the Image Maps on an image or eCatalog page.

-* **Template option** - Deselect a Template option in the URL Image Map list if you do not want an individual Image Map to use the URL template.
+* **Template option**: Deselect a Template option in the URL Image Map list if you do not want an individual Image Map to use the URL template.

 ## Define other actions for Image Maps {#defining-other-actions-for-image-maps}

 You can select the **[!UICONTROL Show]** menu and choose **[!UICONTROL Other Actions]** to trigger actions other than rollover text and web page launches.
 When the user moves the pointer over an Image Map, you can initiate an action.
 These actions are attributes defined for client-side Image Maps by World Wide Web Consortium HTML specifications.
 They include:

-* **`accesskey`** - Triggers an action when the user presses a designated key on the keyboard.
+* **`accesskey`**: Triggers an action when the user presses a designated key on the keyboard.

-* **`onfocus`** - Triggers an event when the Image Map receives focus—by the cursor, by tabbing, or by pressing an access key.
+* **`onfocus`**: Triggers an event when the Image Map receives focus—by the cursor, by tabbing, or by pressing an access key.
 For example, you can launch a web page when the Image Map receives focus and close it when your Image Map loses focus.

-* **`onblur`** - Triggers an event when the Image Map loses focus, either by the cursor or by tabbing.
+* **`onblur`**: Triggers an event when the Image Map loses focus, either by the cursor or by tabbing.

 **To define other actions for Image Maps:**

-1. On the Map Editor screen (images and SpinSets) or Map Pages tab of the eCatalog screen (eCatalogs), select the **[!UICONTROL Show]** menu and select **[!UICONTROL Other Actions]**.
+1. On the Map Editor screen (images and SpinSets) or the Map Pages tab of the eCatalog screen (eCatalogs), select the **[!UICONTROL Show]** menu and select **[!UICONTROL Other Actions]**.
 1. Using the syntax specified by the World Wide Web Consortium HTML specifications, add the supported attributes in the Other Actions column of the Image Map list.
 1. Select **[!UICONTROL Save]**.